 COVID-19 vaccines are open to anyone age 5 and up, regardless of residency, and are distributed to more locations throughout the state as availability increases.

-Two of the vaccines require two doses that are administered at least 21 days apart.
+The two mRNA vaccines require two doses that are administered at least 21 days apart, and experts recommend a total of two doses (one initial and one booster) of the Johnson & Johnson vaccine for all individuals.
 It is important patients return for the second dose (ideally to the same provider of the first dose) to develop the highest level of immunity.

 The safety and efficacy data has also been reviewed by an independent expert committee called the Advisory Committee on Immunization Practices (ACIP), which also recommended the vaccines for emergency use.
 Pfizer’s clinical trial enrolled 44,000+ participants with 42% globally having racially and ethnically diverse backgrounds.
 Of Moderna’s 30,000 trial participants, 37% were from minority communities, including 6,000 Hispanic and 3,000 Black participants.
 Janssen’s trial included 43,783 participants in the United States, Latin America and South Africa.
-AstraZeneca’s initial trial data included participants from Brazil and the United Kingdom while the company continues to conduct trials in South Africa, Kenya, Latin America, Japan, Russia and the United States.learn more watch video
+AstraZeneca’s initial trial data included participants from Brazil and the United Kingdom while the company continues to conduct trials in South Africa, Kenya, Latin America, Japan, Russia and the United States.

 We are committed to providing a free COVID-19 vaccination experience to anyone, regardless of where they are from or if they have insurance.
 No person can be billed for the COVID-19 vaccine.
 Vaccination providers may charge an administration fee to insurance, Medicaid or Medicare, if applicable in your situation.
 Uninsured Missourians will be able to receive the vaccination regardless of their health insurance status.

 COVID-19 vaccines are lifesaving developments.
 Vaccinations have saved hundreds of millions of lives over the last century.
 Scientists have developed vaccines for Smallpox, Polio, Measles, Mumps, Rubella, Hepatitis, Meningitis and more.
-Data from clinical trials indicate:
+Data indicate:

 - 95% efficacy rate for Pfizer’s vaccine

 - 94.5% efficacy rate for Moderna’s vaccine

-- 85% efficacy rate (for preventing severe disease) for Janssen's vaccine
+- 94% efficacy rate for Janssen's vaccine after booster dose

 There are two primary tools in Missouri to find a vaccine close to you.